CiscoDevNet/cml-class-automation/README.md

 ## Deploying The Labs

-The included `deploy-lab.py` script is designed to be run continuously, checking the database for new labs to deploy.
+The included `deploy-lab.py` script is designed to be run continuously, checking the database for new labs to deploy (and sleeping for one minute when there isn't any work to do).
 It will write any messages to its controlling terminal.
 Run this script in its own terminal:

 ```shell
 ./deploy-lab.py -c config.json